 “Wrinkles only go where the smiles have been”, or, at least that’s what Jimmy Buffet liked to say.
-Although I do love the perspective that having facial wrinkles means you’ve had lots of happiness in your life, there are many contributing factors, both internal and external, at work to form a wrinkle.
+Although we love the perspective that having facial wrinkles means you’ve had lots of happiness in your life, there are many contributing factors, both internal and external, at work to form a wrinkle.

 Wrinkles, also known as rhytides in the aesthetic world, are classified into two main types; dynamic and static.
 Dynamic rhytides are the lines that appear when we make an expression.
 However, when our face is motionless, the line disappears.
 Examples of dynamic rhytides include the lines across your forehead that form when you’re surprised or the lines in the middle of your brow that appear when you’re angry.
 Humans use mimetic muscles, or facial muscles of expression, to communicate nonverbally and display emotion.
 Our facial muscles allow us to protect vulnerable parts of our bodies like our eyes and mouth, and at the same time allow us to greet each other with a lovely smile or pucker up for a kiss.

 These repetitive motions are one of the many contributing factors to the formation of the second type of wrinkle; the static rhytid.

 Static rhytides are wrinkles that have become “etched” into the skin.
 They are present at all times and do not disappear when your face is motionless.
 Besides not smoking, sun exposure is the most preventable factor involved in the development of static rhytides!
 Our skin is supported by a substance called collagen, and ultraviolet rays from the sun degrade collagen under the surface of our skin.
 This degradation of collagen decreases our skin’s elasticity and tightness and contributes to the formation of static lines.
 Wearing sunscreen (at least SPF 30) not only protects our skin from the formation of skin cancer but gives us the added benefit of protecting us against premature aging!